-Figure 5: Construction and usage of wires.
+Figure 2 Construction and usage of wires.

-other hand, by the inductive assumption, all colors used on $p_1, p_2, \ldots, p{i-1}$ are already used for points $q_1, q_2, \ldots, q{i-1}$.
+Let p_1, \ldots, p_l be the points of the cell A and q_1, \ldots, q_l be the points of the cell B. Note that the color of q_1 is necessarily equal to the color of p_1 , because the x-coordinates of points p_2, p_3, \ldots, p_l exceed the x-coordinate of q_1 .
+Inductively, we can show that for every $i \geq 2$, the color of q_i is the same as the color of p_i .
+Indeed, the colors used for $p{i+1}, p{i+2}, \ldots, p\ell$ are not available for q_i , because these points are too close to q_i .
+On the other hand, by the inductive assumption, all colors used on $p_1, p_2, \ldots, p{i-1}$ are already used for points $q_1, q_2, \ldots, q{i-1}$.
 Thus the only possible choice for the color of q_i is the color of p_i .

-Observe that the use of wires allows us to create many copies of the same cell (see Fig. 5b).
+Observe that with the use of wires allows us to create many copies of the same cell (see Fig. 2b).
 We say two cells are the same, if the point configuration and their coloring must be necessarily the same.

-Figure 6: Illustration of the instance J. Each blue square represents a cell A(v) corresponding to the cell v of I (light blue cells represent even cells and dark blue ones represent odd cells).
+Figure 3 Illustration of the instance J. Each blue square represents a cell A(v) corresponding to the cell v of I (light blue cells represent even cells and dark blue ones represent odd cells).
 The orange squares are local reference cells, which contain the reference coloring.
 Gray and brown squares represent, respectively, clause-checking and consistency gadgets.

 Overview of the construction Before we move on to describe more complicated gadgets, we explain the overview of the construction.
-Figure 6 presents the arrangement of the cells in F. For each variable-assignment cell A(v), we introduce a clause-checking gadget, which is responsible for ensuring that all clauses in C(v) are satisfied.
-This gadget requires an access to the reference coloring, which can be attained from the local reference cells (we can choose any of the local reference cells associated with A(v)).
+Figure 3 presents the arrangement of the cells in F. For each variable-assignment cell A(v), we introduce a clause-checking gadget, which is responsible for ensuring that all clauses in $\mathcal{C}(v)$ are satisfied.
+This gadget requires an access to the reference coloring, which can attain from the local reference cells (we can choose any of the local reference cells associated with A(v)).
 For each edge vw of G, we introduce a consistency gadget.
-In fact, for inner edges of G (i.e., the ones not incident with the outer face2) we introduce two consistency gadgets, one for each face incident with vw.
-2by a face we mean a region of the plane bounded by edges of G This gadget is responsible for ensuring the consistency on three different levels:
+In fact, for inner edges of G (i.e., the ones not incident with the outer face) we introduce two consistency gadgets, one for each face incident with vw.
+This gadget is responsible for ensuring the consistency on three different levels: